-2.18.
+- 2.18.
 Does the child have, during the hearing, the same legal and procedural guarantees and safeguards as an adult?
-What are the differences?

-Yes, the process is the same and the rights on fair hearing are afforded to them.

-2.19.
-What special protections are available to prevent trauma to the child (because of the nature of a hearing) which are not available in regular criminal court for adults??
+What are the differences? - More rights for juveniles, e.g. regarding presence of parents, state-paid lawyer. - 2.19.
+What special protections are available to prevent trauma to the child (because of the nature of a hearing) which are not available in regular criminal court for adults?
+Support by youth service, hearings not public. - 3.
+Generic questions concerning the improvement of Youth Courts - 3.1.

-Court may engage a friend to be with the child for trauma & sometimes even psychologists.

-- 3. Generic questions concerning the improvement of Youth Courts - 3.1.
 In your country, do the judges, prosecutors and defense attorneys benefit from specific initial and continue training on children's rights in juvenile justice and specifically on child hearing in this setting?